How-to's and Support

 Cleaning Up Containers

 There isn't much you can do to prevent the mess a broken image build creates.
-You have to remember to check for stopped containers and remove them when a build fails.
+You have to remember to check for stopped containers and remove them when a build fails, even if that means stopping and removing all containers at once.
 But you can make sure that your containers clean up after themselves when you run them.

 Let's run the docker/getting-started image, then stop it right away.
 (We'll give it a name when we run it.)